docker/get-involved/content/en/docs/events/meetings/_index.md

 linkTitle: "Community Meetings"
 weight: 106
 description: >-
-     Community Meetings conducted by SIGs
+     Community Meetings conducted by Docker working groups, SIGs and task forces
 ---

-This page is a database of all the past, current happening and future planned community meetings.
-It is intended to provide community activities, updates and targeted at SIGs.
+This page is a work in progress and lists all the past and upcoming community meetings hosted by Docker staff and contributors.